...

 SS304

 The SS304 is one of the most commonly used stainless steel alloys.
 It is more affordable than most alloys and is known for its good weldability and machinability.
 304 stainless steel is highly susceptible to corrosion and cracking.
-It exhibits incredibly high work hardening during CNC machining.
+It exhibits incredibly high work hardening during undercut machining.
 Its typical uses include automotive parts, heat exchangers, food handling, and architectural applications.

 SS303